 (iii) In the event that the Company does not have available sufficient authorized but unissued Preferred Stock to permit the adjustments required pursuant to the foregoing subparagraph (i) or the exercise in full of the Rights in accordance with the foregoing subparagraph (ii), the Company shall take all such actions as may be necessary to authorize and reserve for issuance such number of additional shares of Preferred Stock as may from time to time be required to be issued upon the exercise in full of all Rights from time to time outstanding and, if necessary, shall use its best efforts to obtain stockholder approval thereof.
-In lieu of issuing shares of Preferred Stock in accordance with the foregoing subparagraphs (i) and (ii), the Company may, if its Board of Directors determines that such action is necessary or appropriate and not contrary to the interests of holders of Rights, elect to issue or pay, upon the exercise of the Rights, (A) cash, (B) other equity securities of the Company, (C) debt securities of the Company, (D) other assets or (E) any combination of the foregoing, in each case, having an aggregate Fair Market Value equal to the Fair Market Value of the shares of Preferred Stock which otherwise would have been issuable pursuant to Section 11(a)(ii), which Fair Market Value of the Preferred Stock shall be as determined pursuant to Section 11(b).
-Subject to Section 23 hereof, any such election by the Board of Directors of the Company such election by the Board of Directors of the Company such election by the Board of Directors.
+In lieu of issuing shares of Preferred Stock in accordance with the foregoing subparagraphs (i) and (ii), the Company may, if its Board of Directors determines that such action is necessary or appropriate and not contrary to the interests of holders of Rights, elect to issue or pay, upon the exercise of the Rights, (A) cash, (B) other equity securities of the Company, (C) debt securities of the Company, (D) other assets or (E) any combination of the foregoing, in each case, having an aggregate Fair Market Value equal to the Fair Market Value of the shares of Preferred Stock whic h otherwise would have been issuable pursuant to Section 11(a)(ii), which Fair Market Value shall be determined by an investment banking firm selected by the Company's Board of Directors.
+For purposes of the preceding sentence, the Fair Market Value of the Preferred Stock shall be as determined pursuant to Section 11(b).
+Subject to Section 23 hereof, any such election by the Board of Directors of the Company must be made and publicly announced within thirty (30) days after the date on which the event described in Section 11(a)(ii) occurs.